-We’ll talk a lot more about the thorny issue of authorship between Prince and André in the posts to come.
-For now, suffice to say that André’s unacknowledged contributions to “Why You Wanna Treat Me So Bad?”–and any number of other songs on the Prince album–seem to have been a victim of his friend-turned-employer’s carefully maintained image as a musical auteur.
-We’ve already noted that the artistic persona known as “Prince” was in fact a collaborative effort, constituting not only Prince Rogers Nelson’s undeniable talents, but also the work and vision of numerous collaborators, mentors, technical specialists, and promoters.
+We’ll talk more about the thorny issue of authorship between Prince and André in posts to come.
+For now, suffice to say that André’s contributions to “Why You Wanna Treat Me So Bad?”–and any number of other songs on the Prince album–seem to have been a victim of his friend-turned-employer’s carefully-maintained image as a musical auteur.
+We’ve already noted that the artistic persona known as “Prince” was a collaborative effort, constituting not only Prince Rogers Nelson’s undeniable talents, but also the work and vision of numerous collaborators, mentors, technical specialists, and promoters.
 Western culture, however, tends to privilege the work of heroic individuals over that of cooperative partnerships; it was thus easier and more fruitful for Prince to sell himself as a sui generis lone genius than as “merely” the most exciting of several instrumentalists, singers, and songwriters from the Minneapolis scene.

 Whoever deserves the credit for “Why You Wanna Treat Me So Bad?”, one thing is for sure: the song is an absolute scorcher, the strongest example yet of Prince’s (and André’s) knack for pure pop/rock songcraft.
 Everything about it is a hook: from the melodic twin-guitar intro, which sounds a bit like Prince had been listening to Boston in late 1978, to the soaring chorus, which somehow makes his soft, Eddie Kendricks-esque falsetto into a suitable instrument for rock and roll.
 And in the midst of it all are those classic Minneapolis keyboards, adding a glossy pop sheen that would be omnipresent on rock radio in just a few short years.